Mushulatubbee: Candidate for U.S. Congress

 In 1830 Mushulatubbee announced his candidacy for office in Mississippi in the Port Gibson Correspondent, as reported by the Christian Mirror and N.H.
 Observer (15 July 1830).

+Removal and death

+On 26 September 1830, together with the Principal Chief Greenwood LeFlore, Nitakechi, and others, Mushulatubbee signed the Treaty of Dancing Rabbit Creek, which ceded to the US government most of the remaining Choctaw territory in Mississippi and Alabama in exchange for lands in Indian Territory.
+Over the next decade, the US government forced the Choctaw to remove west of the Mississippi River, although LeFlore was deposed in a coup by his nephew, George W. Harkins, and chose to remain in Mississippi.

-The US government forced the Choctaw to remove to Indian Territory west of the Mississippi River.
-Mushulatubbee was the chief of his division during the removal and for a time after their resettlement in what became Oklahoma.
+Mushulatubbee remained the chief of his division during the removal and for a time after their resettlement in what became Oklahoma.
 The government had encouraged the Choctaw to resettle in their former clan divisions.
-Relocation soon led to changes in the society in which those clan divisions became less important.
+However, relocation soon led to changes in the society in which those clan divisions became less important.
+He was a slave owner and a farmer, and also pushed the Choctaw towards a market economy.

-In 1838 Mushulatubbee died of smallpox in present-day Arkansas and was buried near Cameron, Oklahoma in Le Flore County, Oklahoma.
+Mushulatubbee died of smallpox in 1838, in present-day Arkansas, and was buried near Kʋlih Chaha in Le Flore County, Oklahoma.